 Introduction and overview

 When being powered up or activated, an access network has to be configured before becoming operational.
 Assuming that all configuration attributes of the network elements are set to some default value after power-up, initial configuration consists of adjusting the base operational parameters of the network elements and establishing the connections among the network elements of the AN and toward the associated SSs, ARs, NMS, and CIS of the AN.
 Depending on the implementation of the AN, the configuration may also include adjustments to the radio interfaces, either to comply with regulatory requirements or to optimize radio resource usage.
 Depending on the regulatory requirements and the intended use of the spectrum, special preparatory steps are required before turning on radio interfaces and operating access networks in unlicensed or authorized spectrum.

-Unlicensed spectrum is spectrum that is assigned for general use without requiring a license to access the spectrum.
-Nevertheless, regulation for unlicensed spectrum exists and defines not only the lower and upper bound of the spectrum but also operational rules such as maximum transmission power, duty cycles, or special procedures to enable coexistence among the various deployments.
-Well-known examples of unlicensed spectrum are the ISM band in the 2.4 GHz range and the spectrum bands in the 5 GHz range used for IEEE 802.11 WLANs.

-Authorized spectrum is licensed spectrum with an owner, who allows others to make temporary use of parts or the whole spectrum at particular locations.
-Usually an electronic authorization procedure is deployed to process spectrum usage requests and grant or deny spectrum access authorization to requesters.
-Such secondary usage can follow exclusive spectrum access procedures, or can allow multiple requesters to make use of the spectrum in an unlicensed fashion with defined coexistence methods of multiple requesters.

-Most of the IEEE 802 radio technologies for access networks are designed for operation in unlicensed bands, or for operation in TV white space (TVWS).
-TVWS is locally or temporarily unused spectrum assigned for TV broadcast and made available for general use through authorization procedures involving a spectrum database.
-According to FCC definitions, the TVWS spectrum is primarily assigned to provide TV broadcast service, or is used for the purpose of generating broadcast content, e.g., by making use of wireless microphones.
-Secondary users may leverage the designated TVWS spectrum for other kind of services only when the primary users are not demanding the spectrum and the general use of the spectrum at a geographic location is authorized by the spectrum database.

-The following subclauses describe both the necessary actions for initiating access network operation and the special procedures to adjust radio channels in unlicensed bands or in TV white space (TVWS).
+The specific details and procedures for setting up and operating an access network using authorized spectrum are described in Annex A.1

 Roles

 Terminal (TE)

 The TE does not usually play a role in access network setup.
-However, in authorized spectrum scenarios, the terminal may pursue and report spectrum scanning results as well as the geolocation information to spectrum management entities connected to the access network.

 Access network (AN)

 AN includes all the NAs, the BH, and the ANC, which all have to be configured to enter operation of the AN.
 An AN usually defines an operational domain; however, spectrum access may vary over the regional area that the AN covers with its NAs.
-Within one AN, there may be different kind of NAs, and the NAs with wireless interfaces may operate in different frequency ranges, channel assignments, and spectrum regimes.
+Within one AN, there may be different kinds of NAs, and the NAs with wireless interfaces may operate in different frequency ranges, channel assignments, and spectrum regimes.

 Node of attachment (NA)